 Students, want to become a part of something bigger than yourself?
-The on-campus mentoring program for at-risk youth, Campus Connections, has started accepting applications for the Fall 2018 semester course HDFS 470A.
+The on-campus mentoring program for at-risk youth, Campus Connections, is still accepting applications for the Fall 2018 semester course HDFS 470A.

 This three-credit service-learning course allows you to explore and develop unique leadership skills while getting a chance to mentor at-risk youth ages 11 to 18 years old.
 CSU students have described their experience in Campus Connections as life-changing and one of the most memorable experiences of their college career.

 As a Campus Connections mentor, students gain experience working directly with a high-need population and make their resumes stand out.
 Outreach work of this nature gives students an important new skill set and professional work experience, while also allowing them to work directly with youth and their families.

 Campus Connections: Therapeutic Mentoring for At-Risk Youth is a multidisciplinary service-learning course offered through the Department of Human Development and Family Studies at CSU.
 The goal of Campus Connections is to strengthen youth life skills and self-confidence and to promote the resilience and life success of at-risk youth.
 Students enrolled in Campus Connections are paired with a youth aged 11-18 and provide one-on-one mentoring for 12 weeks.

 The mentors who participate in Campus Connections come from more than 85 majors to mentor youth referred through the juvenile justice system, schools and community agencies.
 Campus Connections is offered on campus on four different nights (Monday, Tuesday, Wednesday or Thursday).
 Students who participate will choose one of the four nights to register for and attend lab.
 The sooner you submit your application, the more likely you are to get your first choice section.